-An employee assistance programme can boost your company’s moral, health and wellbeing.
+An employee assistance programme can boost your company’s morale, health and wellbeing.

 This will in turn make your company more efficient and less vulnerable to employee absence.
 The implementation of an effective EAP is a delicate process that requires thought and consideration, it is also not something that can look after itself after being launched.
 To optimise its use, evaluation and ongoing analysis of its effectiveness will be essential.

 This is an extremely effective tool for HR departments to improve the performance of their companies.
-The implementation of good programmes can save lives so it is well worth investing in an EAP.
+The implementation of good programmes can save lives so it is well worth investing in.

 Are you ready to support the wellbeing of your employees?
 Request a demo today and learn how Perkbox can help fulfil your employee wellbeing needs.